alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔸*Swift*
 * [AbstractView](https://github.com/nuudles/AbstractView) - A simple UIView subclass that you can use as a background view.
+* [ASCustomBannerView](https://github.com/aroldanm/ASCustomBannerView) - This is a banner with similar style to the app store.
 * [AHKBendableView](https://github.com/fastred/AHKBendableView) - UIView subclass that bends its edges when its position change is animated
 * [AvatarView](https://github.com/chrene/AvatarView/)
 * [Blurable](https://github.com/FlexMonkey/Blurable)